 The process of risk communications deals with things that might go wrong (Telg, 2019).
-According to Fearn-Banks (2017), it is an

-To What Extent Does Fake News Influence Our Ability to Communicate in Learning Organizations? | 249 ongoing program of informing and educating various publics (usually external publics) about issues that can negatively or positively affect an organization's success.
+According to Fearn-Banks (2017), it is an ongoing program of informing and educating various publics (usually external publics) about issues that can affect, negatively or positively, an organization's success.
 Based on my work experience, relationships between an organization and its key publics need to be established before a situation escalates into a crisis.

 The process of crisis communications deals with things that do go wrong (Telg, 2019).
 Crisis communications is the dialogue between the organization and its public(s) prior to, during, and after the negative occurrence (Fearn-Banks, 2017).
-Effective communications consist of preparing a crisis communications plan with supporting tactics, of involving the team in training scenarios to help mitigate any reputational harm against the organization, and of being strategic in enacting the crisis communications plan.
+Effective communications consist of preparing a crisis communications plan with supporting tactics, involving the team in training scenarios to help mitigate any reputational harm against the organization, and being strategic in enacting the crisis communications plan.